cs544-wisc/f23/p8/README.md

 [ds.dataset_id for ds in bq.list_datasets("????")] # PASTE your project name
 ```

+You can see the GCP projects you own here: https://console.cloud.google.com/billing/projects

 The output ought to contain the `p8` dataset.

 #### Q5: how many loan applications are there in the HDMA data for each county?